Call Detail Records (CDR)

 params:

-You can push the CDR to your backend using
+message: CDR=${{ JSON.stringify(call.cdr) }}You can push the CDR to your backend using

-, typically from thehangup
+fetch@v2, typically from thehangupbranch.

-✅ For Outbound Calls (using dial@v1
+✅ For Outbound Calls (using dial@v1)

 - action: dial@v1